 The literal and metaphorical border of Canada is another focal point.
 It is the place potential emigrants from around the world really want to get through to live and work here.
 This is where another form of predator and parasite appears: The person who tells you they can "get you into Canada and get your citizenship approved"...for a big fee.
 The government of Canada has been cracking down on this form of fraud, but it can still happen.
 While in other countries there are people who can bribe a government official to get paperwork approved, in Canada we have a pretty integrous immigration system that really works.
 It is not really "bribeable".
 Stay away from anyone who offers you a fast and easy PR or immigration process in Canada.
 There is a very good chance they are not honest.

 How to choose a good RCIC: Like with any professional, check their credentials, find out how long they have been doing this work, ask for referrals to a good one from others who have used such services, and start a conversation with one to be sure you feel comfortable working with them.
 A good RCIC can support your PR application needs regardless of where they are or to which province you are moving to in Canada.

 I can recommend two great RCIC's.
 Both are very experienced, very good to work with, and both of very high integrity.
-Many of my clients use their services: Marianne van der Meij and Paul Abraham. (useful links section of this site) I get no commission or other benefit from recommending them, so you can trust these are good referrals.
+Many of my clients use their services: Marianne van der Meij and Paul Abraham.
+(Professionals page of this site) I get no commission or other benefit from recommending them, so you can trust these are good referrals.

 Question: "We submitted our PR Spousal Sponsorship application 3 weeks ago.
 Why haven't we heard anything?
 Waiting and not hearing anything is making us anxious!"